cal-cs184-student/sp22-project-webpages-kevintli/proj1/index.md

 Nearest-pixel sampling involves simply using the value at the discrete coordinate nearest to (u, v) in texture space.
 While this approach works, it can lead to aliasing in regions where the texture frequency is too high relative to our sampling rate — we provide an example of this later.

-To help mitigate this issue, we could instead use bilinear sampling, which samples the four nearest discrete coordinates in texture space, then uses a bilinear interpolation of their color values.
+To help mitigate this issue, we could instead use **bilinear sampling**, which samples the four nearest discrete coordinates in texture space, then uses a bilinear interpolation of their color values (two helper lerps, followed by one final lerp).
 Intuitively, this results in smoother color values for our final rendered image.
 Theoretically, this can be viewed as applying a certain filter to the texture before sampling, which reduces the maximum frequency of the signal and thus reduces aliasing.

 | Nearest-pixel sampling (1 sample/pixel)      | Bilinear-sampling (1 sample/pixel) |
 | ----------- | ----------- |